isabellaorgan/bitmap_transformer/README.md

+bitmap.js reads a bitmap containing a pixel array of any size and creates a new bitmap file that shifts colors present in the original bitmap to another color already present in the original bitmap file.

+ORIGINAL ASSIGNMENT TEXT--

 For this assignment you will be building a Bitmap reader and transformer.

 It will read a Bitmap in from disk, run one or more color transforms on the bitmap and then write it out to a new file.
 This project will require the use of node buffers in order to manipulate binary data and your project should include tests, as well as a Gruntfile and package.json file.
 Also, make sure to run all your code through jshint and jscs.